PorterPorterUS/kakavegeta.github.io/_posts/2020-11-23-instructions-per-cyclde.md

 layout: post
 author: Akira
 title: "Instructions Per Cycle"
-tags: architecture os
+tags: ["architecture", "operating system"]
-categories: Computer-Organization
+categories: "computer organization"
 ---

 This article tries to clarify some basic concepts concerning to performance of processor.
 I am always confused about that :< ...